 - Reading positive quotes.
 The very first thing I do after taking care of my hygiene is read two quotes from positive tear-off calendars (I have this one and this one at home, and this one in my office.
 As I mentioned in my previous post, I like to force positive thoughts into my head, so I don’t even get the chance to think any negative ones in the morning.
 It’s the reason that the top of The Pepper Planner has one of my favorite quotes for each day!

 - Walking Maverick and Riley with positive music.
-Sometimes, my dog stays in his bed while my husband is still sleeping, and sometimes, he wakes up with me.
-Whenever he wakes up, his first walk of the day is dedicated to listening to positive music (here is my playlist).
+Their first walk of the day is dedicated to listening to positive music (here is my playlist).
 This helps me feel energized and happy, and the walk gets my blood flowing.